oma3dao/app-registry-evm-solidity/README.md

 - **Contract Address**: [TO BE DEPLOYED - See deployment instructions below]
 - **Purpose**: DID ownership resolution and data hash attestation validation

+For information on deploying OMATrust contracts, see the deployment README.

 ### Contract ABI

 The contract ABIs are generated automatically when you compile the contracts and can be found at: